What is Reflective Practice?

 Access Rio EPR interoperates easily with other social care and health care systems to tailor our systems to best suit your organisation’s specific needs.
 This, in turn, helps to empower communities, mental, and child health providers to improve outcomes and continuously improve standards to deliver the highest and most efficient health and social care service possible.

-In this article, I have reviewed what reflective practice is and how it has developed over time to be used in health and social care.
-Through reviewing the importance of reflective practice in healthcare and social care, this article has highlighted a lot of the benefits that are similar as well as acknowledge the main differences are who benefits from it.
+In this article, we reviewed what reflective practice is and how it has developed over time to be used in health and social care.
+Through reviewing the importance of reflective practice in healthcare and social care, this article has highlighted an abundance of benefits whilst acknowledging the main differences between who benefits from it.

 This article has equally shown that reflective practice enhances self-awareness and improves professional growth which in turn then improves outcomes, builds stronger multi-disciplinary teams across different stakeholders, and most importantly improves the quality of care delivered.